nevernotsean/martin-creative-tech-blog/content/posts/filtered-vol.3.md

 author: Martin CTs

 ---
-Hi Martinites, this is a tiny weekly email called FILTERED, the one with the odd lack of spaces and five creative tech links to inspire and inform.
+This is a tiny weekly email called FILTERED, the one with the odd lack of spaces and five creative tech links to inspire and inform.
 Put down your TikTok clone and let’s go!

 **AMERICAN PROBLEM, MEET AMERICAN SOLUTION**